What Is Application Security?

-- Software Composition Analysis (SCA): A process that automatically detects open-source software in code to evaluate security, compliance and quality.
+- Software Composition Analysis: SCA is a process that automatically detects open-source software in code to evaluate security, compliance and quality.

-- Static Application Security Testing (SAST): A security testing method to analyze source code for vulnerability.
+- Static Application Security Testing: SAST is a security testing method to analyze source code for vulnerability.

-- Interactive Application Security Testing (IAST): Used to analyze code during testing run by automation and human testers.
+- Interactive Application Security Testing: IAST is used to analyze code during testing run by automation and human testers.

-- Mobile Application Security Testing (MAST): Products designed to identify vulnerability in applications on mobile platforms.
+- Mobile Application Security Testing: MAST products are designed to identify vulnerability in applications on mobile platforms.

-- Cloud-Native Application Protection Platform (CNAPP): The practice of cloud-native applications and infrastructure.
+- Cloud-Native Application Protection Platform: CNAPP is the practice of cloud-native applications and infrastructure.

 The security best practices for web applications involve using security teams, tools and application security controls in tandem.
 Whether a business needs cloud security, web application security or API security, the security best practices provide a helpful guideline.

-- Perform a threat assessment of your code and applications.
+1. Perform a Threat Assessment of your code and applications.

-- Manage and limit privileges so those who have access to code and applications are the right teams.
+Manage and limit privileges by adopting the Principle of Least Privilege (POLP) so those who have access to code and applications are the right teams.